Last Minute Broad Street Run Tips

 I feel like this is always good advice but don’t forget everything you need.
 If doing a flat lay on Instagram helps you remember, then, by all means, do it.
 I think I need to go that route because I always forget something to local races.

-Unless you are in the Red corral or an Elite, you don’t tart racing directly at 8 am:
+Broad Street Run Tip 4: Unless you are in the Red corral or an Elite, you don’t start racing directly at 8 am:

 On a beautiful day, thousands of people spectate.
-It can be difficult to find your family or friends if they tell you somewhere around mile 7 or 8 (or wherever).
+It can be difficult to find your friends and family if they tell you somewhere around mile 7 or 8 (or wherever).
 Some notable spots at the Broad Street Run are Temple University, North Philadelphia, South Philadelphia, City Hall, and the Navy Yard.

-With 40,000 people running the water stations get crowded, and most people stop to walk.
+With 40,000 people running the Broad Street Run, water stations get crowded, and most people stop to walk.
 Pay attention and don’t fall (believe me a tailbone injury is not fun).
 Around the water, stations are slippery and sticky from hydration, Gatorade, and GU.

-Many people think the gates at the Navy yard is the finish of Broad Street Run.
+Many people think the gates at the Navy yard is Broad Street Run finish line.
 It’s not, and you have about a quarter of a mile to go.
 The quarter of a mile feels like forever but you’re almost done.
 If you are a spectator, refrain from saying “almost done”.

 Last year, we spent nearly 90 minutes trying to meet up with my father in law.
 The end can be a “dead zone” for cell service so find a spot to meet people.
 Make sure you have established this beforehand.
 There is a map of the finish line area here.

 Broad Street Run Tip 9: After the Race, you Will Walk: